Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation: Methodology

 \subsection{Uncertainty Quantification}

-To characterize predictive uncertainty, we employ Monte Carlo Dropout (MCD), which offers a computationally efficient approximation to Bayesian uncertainty estimation \cite{gal2016dropout}.
+To guide active selection, we require a frame-level estimate of predictive uncertainty.
+We employ Monte Carlo Dropout (MCD), which offers a computationally efficient approximation to Bayesian uncertainty estimation \cite{gal2016dropout}.
 In the ideal Bayesian setting, one would evaluate the full posterior predictive distribution:

 where the integral marginalizes over all parameter configurations $\theta$, weighted by the posterior $p(\theta \mid \mathcal{D}_L)$ conditioned on the labeled training set.
-In practice, this Bayesian formulation is intractable for deep neural networks.
-Exact evaluation of $p(\theta \mid \mathcal{D}_L)$ requires inference over millions of parameters, and the expectation in Eq.~\eqref{eq:bayesian_posterior} admits no closed-form solution.
-We therefore approximate Eq.~\eqref{eq:bayesian_posterior} via Monte Carlo estimation, using dropout to induce a variational distribution over $\theta$:
+In practice, exact evaluation of Eq.~\eqref{eq:bayesian_posterior} is intractable for deep neural networks, so we approximate it via Monte Carlo estimation using dropout-induced stochasticity:

 where $\theta_s$ denotes the network parameters under a dropout mask $s$ sampled at inference time.
 Keeping dropout active during inference and executing $S$ stochastic forward passes yields $S$ predictive samples.
-Let $\mathbf{p}_{t,s}\in\mathbb{R}^{C}$ denote the class-probability vector at frame $t$ for the $s$-th dropout sample, and define the mean prediction as $\bar{\mathbf{p}}_t=\frac{1}{S}\sum_{s=1}^{N}\mathbf{p}_{t,s}$.
+Let $\mathbf{p}_{t,s}\in\mathbb{R}^{C}$ denote the class-probability vector at frame $t$ for the $s$-th dropout sample, and define the mean prediction as $\bar{\mathbf{p}}_t=\frac{1}{S}\sum_{s=1}^{S}\mathbf{p}_{t,s}$.
 We quantify frame-level uncertainty using predictive entropy:

 High entropy indicates the model is uncertain which action class applies at frame $t$, while low entropy reflects confident predictions.
 This frame-level uncertainty forms the foundation for both video selection and boundary scoring.